ronkok/Hurmet/docs/en/unit-definitions.md

 The values in columns *length* through *solid angle* are exponents that Hurmet uses to check unit compatibility.
 For instance, a liter is a measure of volume, or *length*<sup>3</sup>, so the table’s “length” column shows a 3 for liters.

-The monetary factors in this table are just a placeholder to be replaced with currency rates that are fetched at runtime.
+The currency exchange rates in this table are only placeholders.
+Hurmet actually uses [data from the European Central Bank](https://www.ecb.europa.eu/stats/eurofxref/eurofxref-daily.xml).
+This data is updated once per week.
+You can [define your own](./manual.html#currencies), more accurate exchange rates to override the default rates.

 If you are curious about some of the more unusual units, such as “survey foot” or “nautical mile”, I recommend Russ Rowlett’s [dictionary of units of measurement](http://www.ibiblio.org/units/).